 A specific public input opportunity has been conducted in past years to describe the program and solicit input.
-These meetings that are open to the public to attend take place every month, have been sparsely attended.
-Notifications of the meeting times and dates are announced on our Newsletter, Website, and Social Media pages.
+These meetings that are open to the public to attend take place every quarter, have been sparsely attended.
+Notifications of the meeting times and dates are announced on our Newsletter and Website.
 Due to the lack of public participation, no changes to the program have been implemented.

-1. Yakima County has posted the RSWMP document on the Regional Stormwater web page and updated at least annually.
-2. The RSWG publishes the date and time of each meeting on Facebook and on our website in an effort to bring awareness to the public and seek participation.
-Monthly meetings are held in a round-robin fashion rotating from City of Selah offices, city of Sunnyside offices, city of Union Gap offices and finally back to Yakima County offices three times each calendar year.
+1. Yakima County has posted the SWMP document on the Regional Stormwater web page and updated at least annually.
+2. The RSWG publishes the date and time of each meeting on our website in an effort to bring awareness to the public and seek participation.
+Quarterly meetings are held in a round-robin fashion rotating from City of Selah offices, City of Sunnyside offices, City of Union Gap offices and finally back to Yakima County offices one time each calendar year.

-1. Receive, address and log comments received at any time of the year regarding the RSWMP.
+1. Receive, address and log comments received at any time of the year regarding the SWMP.

-- No RSWMP comments were received during the past calendar year.
+- No SWMP comments were received during the past calendar year.